Dino-B/dummy-betting-app/README.md

   # ./build.sh -b all
 ```

-Execute the command below to deploy the chart:
+Execute the command below to deploy the chart (set data access IP to some externally visible IP of your k8s cluster):

 ```
-  # helm install --name=dummy-betting-app  helm/test-app/
+  # helm install --name=dummy-betting-app  helm/test-app/ --set dataAccess.ip=[kubernetes worker IP]
 ```

 List pods until you see an output similar to the one below: